 Data silos are a salesperson’s worst enemy.
 When your marketing platform, support desk, and inbox all hold separate pieces of the customer story, you’re forced to sell with blind spots.
 You might call a prospect who just submitted a support ticket or send a generic email to a lead who has already engaged with a specific campaign.
 A proper CRM integration strategy tears down these walls.
-By connecting your tools to your central customer database, you give every team member a complete, 360-degree view of every interaction.
-This shared visibility ensures you have the context you need to build stronger relationships, create a seamless customer experience, and close deals more effectively.
+By connecting your tools, you create a seamless data flow into your central customer database, giving every team member a complete view of every interaction.
+This shared visibility ensures you have the context to build stronger relationships and close deals more effectively.

 Key Takeaways